procore-oss/blueprinter/README.md

 _NOTE:_ You should be doing this only if you aren't using `yajl-ruby` through the JSON API by requiring `yajl/json_gem`.
 More details [here](https://github.com/brianmario/yajl-ruby#json-gem-compatibility-api).
 In this case, `JSON.generate` is patched to use `Yajl::Encoder.encode` internally.

-## How to Document

-We use [Yard](https://yardoc.org/) for documentation.
-Here are the following documentation rules:

-- Document all public methods we expect to be utilized by the end developers.
-- Methods that are not set to private due to ruby visibility rule limitations should be marked with `@api private`.

 ## Contributing
 Feel free to browse the issues, converse, and make pull requests.
 If you need help, first please see if there is already an issue for your problem.
 Otherwise, go ahead and make a new issue.